Piano Concerto No. 5 (Prokofiev): Music

-Analysis

 The concerto exudes a particularly boisterous, even blustering atmosphere.
 The movements one to three feature similar themes, the first and third begin similarly, all three captivate largely by their rhythm.
 The second begins with lightning glissandi, introducing a dancing theme, later contrasted by more spreading motions.
 It ends in curiosity.

 The fourth movement comes as a bit of a surprise after what seems to be a fairly closed work.
 It is the longest and accordingly the slowest of all and has a climax of heroic grandeur.
 The Vivo opens poignantly, then goes over into a quieter mood, making use of the unconventional Locrian mode.
 The concerto ends at a blazing volume.

-Premiere

-It was performed by Prokofiev himself at the piano on October 30, 1932, accompanied by the Berlin Philharmonic conducted by Wilhelm Furtwängler.

 Recordings

 Sviatoslav Richter's recording of this concerto with Witold Rowicki on Deutsche Grammophon is widely admired.